Time-Reversal-Invariance Violation in the $N\!d$ System and Large-$N_C$: Three-Body System

 giving

 where ${\mathbf{K}^{(a)}_{\TPV}}^{J}_{L'S',LS}(k,p,E)$ (${\mathbf{K}^{(b)}_{\TPV}}^{J}_{L'S',LS}(k,p,E)$) is the contribution from diagram (a) (diagram (b)).
 Diagram (a) and (b) are related by

 where the superscript $\dagger$ is a conjugate transpose of the c.c.~space matrix.
-Since the $\TPV$ Lagrangian has an extra factor of $i$ as compared to the PV Lagrangian the complex conjugate results in a sign change as expected for a $T$-odd interaction.
+Since the $\TPV$ Lagrangian essentially has an extra factor of $i$ as compared to the PV Lagrangian the complex conjugate results in a sign change as expected for a $T$-odd interaction.
 The kernels for diagram (a) and (b) have been calculated previously for PV~\cite{Vanasse:2011nd,Griesshammer:2011md}.
-The only difference between PV and $\TPV$ calculations is a factor $-i$ for diagram (a) and $i$ for diagram (b).
+The only difference between PV and $\TPV$ calculations is a factor $-i$ for diagram (a) and $i$ for diagram (b) as well as overall sign for the $\gTSOTPO$ and $\gDIO$ LEC terms.
 When calculating the $\TPV$ kernel it is convenient to use a basis of LECs that can be used for both $nd$ and proton-deuteron ($pd$) interactions, such a notation was provided in~\cite{Griesshammer:2011md}, giving

 Using this notation the $\TPV$ kernel for each partial wave channel of interest is

 and

 Using the fact that our interactions are $T$-odd the time reversed version of these kernels is given by